-This week, I am going to show you all how to make dehydrated foods using just a normal electric oven.
-Dehydrating your foods is a great way to prolong the shelf life, lighten the weight, and overall increase storage space.
+We would like to share with you our experience dehydrating foods using a normal electric oven.
+Dehydrating your foods is a great way to prolong the shelf life, lighten pack weight, and overall increase storage space.
 By dehydrating foods, Nicky and I have noticed we are 1.5 times more efficient with packing by using dehydrated foods, not to mention the lighter weight and exquisite flavor!

 So..
 What will you need?